slatedocs/slate/source/includes/en/invoices.md

 This operation must be used to correct invoices with authorization status

-Esta operación debe ser utilizada para corregir comprobantes `NO AUTORIZADO` or `DEVUELTO`.
-This means that the local tax authority did not authorize them.
+This operation is used to correct e-documentos with status `NO AUTORIZADO` (not authorized) or `DEVUELTO` (returned).
+This means that the local tax authority did not authorize them and you should correct and try submitting them again.

 The `id` of the invoice to be re-issued must be included in the URL.